 ingress-nginx: &ingress-nginx controller: service: ports: http: 80 https: 443

 - Finally reinstall OpenReplay NGINX:

 You’re all set now, OpenReplay should be accessible on your subdomain.
 You can create an account by visiting the

 /signup page (i.e. openreplay.mycompany.com/signup).

-If you encounter any issues, connect to our Discord and get help from our community.
+If you encounter any issues, connect to our Slack community and get help from our devs.